zstyblik/grafana.org/source/blog/2015-12-04-Grafana-2-6-Beta-Released.md

 #### Table Transform
 Above you see the options tab for the **Table Panel**.
 The most important option is the `To Table Transform`.
-This options controls how the result of the metric/data query is turned into a table.
+This option controls how the result of the metric/data query is turned into a table.

 #### Column Styles
-The column styles allow you control how dates and numbers are formated.
+The column styles allow you control how dates and numbers are formatted.

 ### Time series to columns
 This transform allows you to take multiple time series and group them by time.
 Which will result in a `Time` column